thisis239141495/thisis239141495.github.io/_pages/about.md

 ---
 I am Yitong Wang, also go by Winnie.

-As a junior at Vanderbilt University, pursuing double majors in Mathematics and Computer Science, I am interested in **learning algorithms for social-scale systems** with scalability and interpretability in both theory and application sides; I am also an advanced algorithm enthusiast.
+As a junior at Vanderbilt University, pursuing double majors in Mathematics and Computer Science, I am interested in **building scalable and interpretable learning algorithms for social-scale systems** in both theory and application sides; I am also an advanced algorithm enthusiast.

 These are the questions I am trying to answer through my research:
 * How can learning algorithms be used to assist or enhance decision-making in human-managed systems under high-stress conditions?